como-consumir-un-api-rest-como-clientes-con-c

 }

-Now, the definition of these functions could be the following.
+Now, the definition of these functions could be as follows.

 private static void GetItem(int id)